Trimeresurus insularis

-Trimeresurus insularis or Indonesian pit viper, Lesser Sunda Islands pit viper, Sunda white-lipped pit viper is a venomous pit viper species found in eastern Java and the Lesser Sunda Islands, Indonesia.
+Trimeresurus insularis or Indonesian pit viper, Lesser Sunda Islands pit viper, Sunda white-lipped pit viper, red-tailed pit viper is a venomous pit viper species found in eastern Java and the Lesser Sunda Islands.

 Description

 The scalation includes 21 rows of dorsal scales at midbody, 156–164/156–167 ventral scales in males/females, 70–75/54–59 subcaudal scales in males/females, and 7–12 supralabial scales.
-Their color patterns are often found to be green or a blue-green color with specific populations even containing yellow variants as well.
+Their color patterns are often found to be green or blue-green, with specific populations even containing yellow variants as well.

 Geographic range

-It is found in Indonesia on eastern Java, Adonara, Alor, Bali, Flores, Komodo, Lombok, Padar, Rinca, Romang, Roti, Sumba, Sumbawa, Timor, and Wetar and East Timor.
+It is found in Indonesia on eastern Java, Adonara, Alor, Bali, Flores, Komodo, Lombok, Padar, Rinca, Romang, Rote, Sumba, Sumbawa, Timor, Wetar, and Timor-Leste.
 The type locality given is "Soe, Timor".
 They are arboreal and can be found in dry monsoon forests at elevations up to 1200 m above sea level.